-How are hedge funds trading Gilead Sciences, Inc. (NASDAQ:GILD)?
+What have hedge funds been doing with Gilead Sciences, Inc. (NASDAQ:GILD)?